oskar-anderson/portfolio/posts/Charon.md

 **Better activity messages** -
 Reduce number of messages generated when leaving feedback and grading students to improve overall message quality.
-This would make it easier to track TA (teacher assistant) activity and detect malicious use (giving better grades to friends).
+This would make it easier to track TA (teacher assistant) activity for payment, reporting and understanding the contributions of each TA.

 ### Pictures